-- 1. No remedial coursework may satisfy these requirements. - 2.
-For the thesis program all students must take, at a minimum, the 32 credit hours listed below, as well as required remedial coursework: - FOR 505 Forestry Seminar Series (1) - FOR 690 Research Methods (3) - FOR 692 Proseminar (2) - Six hours of graduate-level (500-, 600-, 700-) courses with significant content in statistics.
-Examples include: - FOR 606 Applied Ecological Data Analysis (3) - STA 570 Statistical Methods I (3) - STA 571 Statistical Methods II (3) - STA 572 Multivariate Statistical Methods (3) - STA 574 Categorical Data Analysis (3) - STA 676 Experimental Design (3), CCJ 614 Research Statistics (3) OR SOC 655 Quantitative Analysis (3) - BIO 682 Quantitative Biology (3) - Other graduate-level courses with significant content in statistics.
+- 1. No remedial coursework may satisfy these requirements.
+The remedial course plan (https://nau.edu/forestry/internal-resources/graduate-student-handbook/) should be completed at the same time as the program of study (POS).
+Only the POS is uploaded to Louie; copies of the approved remedial plan are provided to the student, advisor(s) and placed in the official student file.
+Conditional admission status based on fulfilling remedial course requirements will not be removed until all remedial courses have been completed (or are in progress, if the final semester). - 2.
+For the thesis program all students must take, at a minimum, the 32 credit hours listed below, as well as required remedial coursework: - FOR 505 Forestry Seminar Series (1) - FOR 690 Research Methods (3) (recommend taking first semester of study) - FOR 692 Proseminar (2) (recommend taking last semester of study) - Six hours of graduate-level (500-, 600-, 700-) courses with significant content in statistics.
+Examples include: - FOR 606 Applied Ecological Data Analysis (3) - STA 570 Statistical Methods I (3) - STA 571 Statistical Methods II (3) - STA 572 Multivariate Statistical Methods (3) - STA 574 Categorical Data Analysis (3) - STA 676 Experimental Design (3), CCJ 614 Research Statistics (3) OR SOC

+- 655 Quantitative Analysis (3)

+- BIO 682 Quantitative Biology (3)

+- Other graduate-level courses with significant content in statistics.